-Easy/beginner level, on pavements and over flat ground, suitable for all mobility levels.
+Level 1 Easy/beginner level, on pavements and over flat ground, suitable for all mobility levels.
 A great place to start to build up fitness levels, and enjoy the fresh air!
-Tuesdays, 11.30am
+This walk has 2 walk leaders so there is the opportunity to walk slower than the rest of the group.
+You can join all the walkers for coffee before the walk at 11am in the Centre.
+Tuesdays, walk starts 11.30am

 For experienced walkers and fit novices, these walks are typically between 3.5 and 5.5 miles long.
 They start in more remote locations outside of Wincanton, so a car - or a lift! - is necessary.
 These walks will often include stiles, hills, muddy tracks and uneven ground; if you have walking poles you might find it useful to bring them.
 The views are often stunning so you might want to bring a camera too.
 Occasionally, walks will end by a pub and the group will eat lunch together but it is optional.

 Generally, there is a walk a week, meeting at the start of the walk at 10am.
 The walk day varies each week - download the brochure via the link below to find out more.

 Many of our walk leaders are very knowledgeable about the local area and will be able to tell you about the villages you pass though.
-In the summer we like to go further afield and hire a coach to take us to a coastal walk where we can enjoy a picnic.
+In the summer we like to go further afield and hire a coach to take us longer walk where we can enjoy a picnic.

 If you are interested in joining this friendly walking group, please drop into the centre to register and fill in a health questionnaire.
 Booking is essential so that we can let you know if the walk has to be changed or cancelled due to bad weather.
 For more information, call 01963 31842.

-The Stourhead Buggy and Toddler walk takes place every other Thursday, starting 10.30am at the Visitors Centre but not during Autumn half term when the gardens are very busy.
+The Stourhead Buggy and Toddler walk takes place every other Thursday, meeting 10am at the Visitors Centre but not during Autumn half term when the gardens are very busy and there will be no walk at Easter or in the Christmas week.